This article may contain compensated links. Please read the disclosure for more info.

 Starting from the lowest note (the note that gives the name to the scale), it follows a series of steps like this:

 When you know the major scale pattern, you can play a major scale from any key on the piano.
 This is the only pattern you actually need to memorize since you'll learn the formula for minor scales below!

 The piano scale fingering we'll use in this exercise is a basic fingering used in all major and minor scales.

-Finger number 5 is used as a "stop" and "turn" finger.
-Since we'll only play one-octave scales you will be using it.
-For more octaves all over the piano, you'll only play the 5th finger when the scale stops or turns.
+Finger number 5 is a "stop" and "turn" finger.
+You will be using this finger since we'll only play one-octave scales.
+When you play a scale over many octaves, you'll only play the 5th finger when the scale stops or turns.

-Follow the steps below to learn the formula for turning the major scale to a minor scale:
+Follow the steps below to learn the formula for turning the major scale into a minor scale:

 Review a C major scale in one octave, ascending and descending.
 Practice each hand separately.

 Number each step in the scale from the lowest 1 to the highest 7.
-The last step is the same key as we started but an octave higher, (in this case C), so it counts as 1 again.
+The last step is the same key as the one we started on, but an octave higher, (in this case C), so it counts as 1 again.